yottaawesome/intro-to-dx12/README.md

-# Introduction to 3D Game Programming with DirectX 12 source
+# Introduction to 3D Game Programming with DirectX 12 source code

 Forked from sample code for the book [Introduction to 3D Game Programming with DirectX 12](http://www.d3dcoder.net/d3d12.htm).